 Wake Word Detection

 Picovoice's wake word detection software enables building products that can be activated and controlled with voice.
-It makes it possible to activate the device similar to “Alexa” or “OK Google” but using your word word of choice.
+It makes it possible to activate the device similar to “Alexa” or “OK Google” but using your wake word of choice.
 Additionally, the library allows the user to control the device via a configurable set of voice commands.

 Outperforms existing solutions with high margins in clean and noisy environments .